Douglas M. Charles, Ph.D.

 Future Research Plans:

-History of the FBI --- I plan to write a synthesis of all existing significant FBI scholarship, plus some original research
+* Dual/comparative History of the American FBI and British MI-5--- it will also synthesize all existing significant FBI scholarship, plus some original research

 Refereed Journal Articles: